 Where’s the Money?

 Click on their affiliate site, and you get a better feel of who is making money on this.
 There is a heap of blah blah blah on the fact about the amount the average customer spends and what you can make.
 This looks like a pyramid type of game where the only people that win are the ones selling the system.

 I think at this stage I’d probably pay Lottery Crusher to change the voice of Larry.
 They claim he’s some 27-year-old guy who has won lots with lotteries and wants to share.
 Ya, right.
 And I’ve got the Brooklyn Bridge to sell you.
 It’s a shame at the very least; they didn’t get a better voice for Larry.
 It’s about as dull as it gets and he goes on and on.
 Okay, if you last long enough, you get to hear from Bob and Charles and a few others.
 They sound a lot more enthusiastic but still – no substance.
 Merely the fact that LotteryCrusher.com’s system works.

 Larry & Customer Service

 Seriously, folks – I can’t believe anyone would pay for this.
-There is NO information on what their system is excluding they use statistical date and amazing analyses to help you chose the best numbers to win.
+There is NO information on what their system is excluding they use statistical data and amazing analyses to help you choose the best numbers to win.
 Give me a break.
-I get that there are systems out there that supposedly increases the probability odds, but folks, most of this is sheer luck.
+I get that there are systems out there that supposedly increase the probability odds, but folks, most of this is sheer luck.

 If you want to have something that will help you go to sleep, just click on the site and listen to Larry.
 Their system might or might not work, but listening to Larry is better than counting sheep!